Jeff Backer

 Jeff Backer Jr. (born January 3, 1967) is an American politician serving in the Minnesota House of Representatives since 2015.
 A member of the Republican Party of Minnesota, Backer represents District 9A in western Minnesota, which includes the city of Fergus Falls, Grant, Traverse, and Wilkin Counties, and parts of Otter Tail County.

 Backer was Woodbury Mayor Mary Giuliani Stephens' pick for lieutenant governor in the Republican primary for the 2018 Minnesota gubernatorial election; the pair withdrew from the race during the Republican party state convention.

 Early life, education, and career

 Backer was born and raised in Browns Valley, Minnesota and graduated from Browns Valley High School.
 He attended St. Cloud State University, earning a Bachelor of Science degree in chemistry and public administration.

 Backer has served as a volunteer EMT for Browns Valley Ambulance since 1995.
 Backer was a member of the Minnesota Board of Peace Officer Standards and Training from 2007 to 2010.
 He served as a member of the Browns Valley school board, and was elected to Browns Valley City Council in 2000.
 Backer was elected mayor in 2004 and served until 2010.
-Backer was mayor during a major flood in 2007 in Browns Valley and sought federal and state disaster assistance, eventually receiving $2 million in flood relief fom the state legislature.
+Backer was mayor during a major flood in 2007 in Browns Valley and sought federal and state disaster assistance, eventually receiving $2 million in flood relief from the state legislature.
 Following the flood, Backer led efforts on a flood prevention and control project.